-The settlements negotiated by Dynegy Inc. (DYN) with creditors of bankrupt subsidiary Dynegy Holdings LLC had the effect of raising the pool of unsecured claims to $4.2 billion, according to the latest version of the draft disclosure statement filed this week.
+The settlements negotiated by Dynegy Inc. (DYN:US) with creditors of bankrupt subsidiary Dynegy Holdings LLC had the effect of raising the pool of unsecured claims to $4.2 billion, according to the latest version of the draft disclosure statement filed this week.

 In a prior version of disclosure materials, the universe of unsecured claims was a maximum of about $3.9 billion.